Vicent0205/Vicent0205.github.io/_pages/about.md

   - /about.html
 ---

 # About Me

-I am a first-year PhD candidate at [HKUST NLP Group](https://github.com/hkust-nlp) supervised by Professor [Junxian He](https://jxhe.github.io/).
+I am a second-year PhD candidate at [HKUST NLP Group](https://github.com/hkust-nlp) supervised by Professor [Junxian He](https://jxhe.github.io/).
 I graduated from [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/) in June 2024, where I was also fortunate to be advised by Prof. Junxian He during my undergraduate studies.

 ## Research Interests

 My research focuses on natural language processing and machine learning, with particular emphasis on:

+- **Agentic LLM & Long-Horizon Reasoning**: Developing long-horizon reasoning web agents
-- **LLM Reasoning and Reinforcement Learning**
+- **Logical Reasoning & Reinforcement Learning**: Exploring reinforcement learning on verifiable logical reasoning data
-- **Hallucination in Vision-Language Models (VLM)**
+- **Vision-Language Models**: Investigating perception bottlenecks and hallucination issues in LVLMs (How does ViT ability affect the LVLMs?)
-- **LLM truthfulness and Interpretability**
+- **LLM Truthfulness & Interpretability**: Understanding the internal mechanisms of truthfulness in large language models

 ## Education